L-KH/defi-watchdog/README.md

 Open [http://localhost:3000](http://localhost:3000) to see the application.

+## Recent Updates

+### Dashboard Optimizations (April 2025)

+The dashboard has been completely rewritten to address several critical issues:

+- **Fixed hydration issues** that were causing client/server rendering mismatches
+- **Eliminated refresh loops** by properly managing component lifecycle and state updates
+- **Enhanced data fetching** with parallel requests, proper error handling and recovery
+- **Improved network detection** and better overall stability
+- **Optimized UI components** with cleaner separation between client and server rendering

+These improvements make the application much more reliable, especially when:
+- Switching between networks
+- Loading contract data
+- Managing wallet connections

 ## Configuration

 DeFi Watchdog uses environment variables for configuration.
 Create a `.env.local` file in the root directory with the following variables: